 President and CEO

-He was also a council member of the Generation Sector Council at Electrical Power Research Institute (EPRI) and a member of Thermal Generation Interest Group (TGIG) at Centre for Energy Advancement through Technological Innovation (CEATI).
+Robby has a Bachelor of Engineering Degree in Electrical Engineering from McMaster University.
+In addition to the above roles, he has also served as a council member of Generation Sector Council at Electrical Power Research Institute (EPRI) and was a member of Thermal Generation Interest Group (TGIG) at the Centre for Energy Advancement through Technological Innovation (CEATI).

 Project Director of MMRP